open-cloud/open-cloud.github.io.old/1_user.md

    to login using this ID and the physical node it is running on.
    By default, slivers connect to the network via NAT; logging into the sliver relies on SSH proxying to forward incoming SSH connections.
+In the Tenant View, click on the *SSH Commands* button to see SSH commands that can be cut-and-pasted into the terminal for logging into your instances.
-In your ~/.ssh/config file add lines similar to the
+   Alternatively, in your ~/.ssh/config file add lines similar to the
    following:

    ```